Create a professional CV now!

 9. Problem-solving

-Proper critical thinking skills allow you to go from research, analysis and interpretation to preventative or responsive action.
+Strong critical thinking and problem-solving skills allow you to go from research, analysis and interpretation to preventative or responsive action.
 Finding realistic, effective and affordable solutions is an invaluable ability in an employee.

 A strong CV summary will convince the recruiter you’re the perfect candidate.
 Save time and choose a ready-made personal statement written by career experts and adjust it to your needs in the LiveCareer CV builder.